-Each half term, all children are assessed in Reading, Writing and Maths progress.
-The teacher of any child who is not making the expected progress will be asked to provide an analysis of the reason.
-For children with particularly small steps in progress, the monitoring will be more frequent to promote assessment for learning.
-If the intervention or strategy used has been ineffective, different strategies or resources will be used after discussion with SENDCO, parent and child.
+Each term, all children are assessed.
+Teachers work with the Senior Leadership Team to explore why any child who is not making expected progress may require further support.
+For children making particularly small steps in progress, monitoring will be undertaken more frequently to support assessment of learning.
+If the intervention or strategy used has been ineffective, different strategies or resources will be implemented after discussion with SENCO, parent and child.